EURO records: Most appearances, top scorers, key stats

 Key facts

-• Spain and (West) Germany have won the most EUROs (three each)
+• Spain have now won the most EUROs with four, one more than West Germany/Germany

 • Only Spain (in 2012) have successfully defended the title